GeomLover/mywebsite/README.md

 Deleted changes to locally to commit to a branch different from master branch.

 Updating read me file in update.readme file.
+Adding local changes to commit to update.readme file.